sisl/POMDPStressTesting.jl/joss/paper.md

 \href{https://github.com/sisl/POMDPStressTesting.jl}{POMDPStressTesting.jl} is a package that uses reinforcement learning and stochastic optimization to find likely failures in black-box systems through a technique called adaptive stress testing [@ast].
 Adaptive stress testing (AST) has been used to find failures in safety-critical systems such as aircraft collision avoidance [@ast_acasx], flight management systems [@ast_fms], and autonomous vehicles [@ast_av].
 The POMDPStressTesting.jl package is written in Julia [@julia] and is part of the wider POMDPs.jl ecosystem [@pomdps_jl].
-Fitting into the POMDPs.jl ecosystem, our package has access to simulation tools, policies, visualizations, and most importantly solvers.
+Fitting into the POMDPs.jl ecosystem, our package has access to simulation tools, policies, visualizations, and---most importantly---solvers.
 We provide several different solver variants including reinforcement learning solvers such as Monte Carlo tree search [@mcts] and deep reinforcement learning solvers such as trust region policy optimization (TRPO) [@trpo] and proximal policy optimization (PPO) [@ppo].
 We also include stochastic optimization solvers such as the cross-entropy method [@cem] and include random search as a baseline.
 Additional solvers can easily be added by adhering to the POMDPs.jl interface.